 - ensures the process for investigation of allegations of misconduct and determination of appropriate penalties is detailed in the associated procedures.

-- instances of plagiarism that, after investigation, is deemed to be a consequence of a student’s lack of knowledge of, or skill in, the conventions of academic writing or arising from carelessness rather than a deliberate act of deception, or
+- instances of plagiarism that, after investigation, is deemed to be a consequence of a student’s lack of knowledge of, or skill in, the conventions of academic writing or arising from carelessness rather than a deliberate act of deception/.

-All assignments and Turnitin reports will be reviewed by Education Officer and/or other assigned markers to determine the extent and nature of the similarity between the assignment and the matched texts.
+All assignments and Turnitin reports will be reviewed by the education officer and/or other assigned markers to determine the extent and nature of the similarity between the assignment and the matched texts.

 Educational/Remedial activities and one or more of the following penalties may be applied, depending on the seriousness of the offence and other determining factors.